cyrilletuzi/angular-eslint-injection-context/docs/rules/RX_RESOURCE.md

-# resource-in-injection-context
+# rx-resource-in-injection-context

-Checks that `resource()` is called inside an injection context, or that an explicit `Injector` is provided in the first argument, to avoid the `NG0203` runtime error.
+Checks that `rxResource()` is called inside an injection context, or that an explicit `Injector` is provided in the first argument, to avoid the `NG0203` runtime error.

 ## Configuration